 When you’ve put in countless hours of navigating your customer’s complex needs and finding the technology solution that will suit them best, the last thing you have time for is a credit approval process with any surprises.
-In this post, I share seven questions our credit team receives regarding our approval process to help make it as smooth as possible.
+The Credit approval process is one of the first steps in the financing process and in this post, I share seven questions our credit team receives regarding our approval process to help make it as smooth as possible.

 1. What information do you need?